-Welcome to my site, Inside Learning Machines!
+Welcome to Inside Learning Machines!
 My name is Michael Attard, I’m a data scientist based in Amsterdam, the Netherlands.
 I have a deep interest in machine learning, and its application to solve real-world problems.
 My background is in Aerospace Engineering (Bachelors, University of Toronto) and Astrophysics (Masters & PhD, Western University).
 Please feel free to visit my LinkedIn page.

 If you have any questions or suggestions regarding the articles, please feel free to leave a comment.
 I sincerely hope you enjoy, and gain value from, Inside Learning Machines.